-Venezuelan Poodle Moth Mystery
+Venezuelan Poodle Moth Physical Description

-Most notably, the Venezuelan Poodle Moth remains a nearly complete mystery to scientists.
-Measurements derived from Dr. Anker’s photographs show the unique Lepidoptera to be about 1 in (2.5 cm) in length.
+Likely most of all, the Venezuelan Poodle Moth remains a nearly complete mystery to scientists.
+Measurements derived from Dr. Anker’s photographs presently represent the only data researchers have to work with.
+These show the unique Lepidoptera to be a small insect.

 Venezuelan Poodle Moth Distribution, Habitat, and Ecology

 To date, the only known examples of the Venezuelan Poodle Moth live in one highly specific part of the world.
 Like most other facts about it, this could potentially change.
 For now, though, it only appears in one known area of the country of Venezuela, in South America.

 To be more precise, this marvel of Nature only inhabits the Canaima National Park.
 It’s at this point, however, that reliable data concerning the insect begins to become even more scarce.
 Much of what follows, therefore, remains hesitant supposition.

 The region it’s been seen in includes many highly diverse habitat types.
 Any of these environments could conceivably support a population of this extraordinarily unique moth.
 These different habitats include moist forest and high rock plateaus known as tepuis.

 While its precise classification remains undetermined, it does bear a strong resemblance to another species.
 That’s the insect known as the Muslin Moth.
 Due to this physical similarity between them, most experts currently place the creature in the Artace genus.

 Quite unfortunately, subsequent expeditions to the region have yet to uncover any more of the amazing arthropods.
 This appears to indicate that the species is extremely rare.
 As a result, researchers still know nothing concerning such factors as its life cycle.